DavidLanders95/NeuralMagFork/docs/nodal_fd.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :class:`Variable` method returns a SymPy expression which can be used to define arbitrary functionals and linear forms.
-The simplest functional just integrated a scalar variable over the mesh and is simply set up in NeuralMag by multiplying the variable with the volume integration measure
+The simplest functional just integrates a scalar variable over the mesh and is simply set up in NeuralMag by multiplying the variable with the volume integration measure

 .. code:: python